1500 S.W. 10th Ave.

 During long stretches at the hospital, a break can save the day.
 The Food Connection provides a haven to relax and regroup.
 The Food Connection is a fund-raising project for the Stormont Vail Health Auxiliary.
 Proceeds fund the numerous programs and services the Auxiliary supports.

 A busy job for someone on the move and who enjoys people.
 You will greet visitors, assist customers in locating an available table, restock condiments and supplies, and deliver food to the visitors who dine in the shop.

 A hospital stay not only affects the patient but also family and friends.
-Visitors are a major support system, and the Gift Shop provides an assortment of lovely gift ideas.
+This unique shopping experience offers a wide variety of gifts but, more importantly, respite to families needing a break.
 By volunteering in the Gift Shop, you’ll help others bring a smile to a loved one’s face and brighten their day.

 Use your organizational skills by assisting in receiving and pricing merchandise, stocking and straightening displays and helping customers locate items.
-You’ll also write up sales tickets, sack merchandise and make deliveries to patients.
+You will also sack merchandise and make deliveries to patient rooms.

 If you have a current RN or LPN license, you may assist by taking blood pressures for the public.
-It's a good way to keep your skills sharp and your professional contacts intact while providing a service you've been trained to do.
-Most blood pressures are taken at the Senior Resource Center/HealthWise 55 office (10th & MacVicar).
-Other locations vary from the health center to community locations.
+It's a good way to keep your skills sharp and your professional contacts intact while providing a service you have been trained to do.
+Locations vary from the health center to community locations.